ibm-cloud-docs/enterprise-management/iam-act.md

 {: shortdesc}

-As an enterprise IAM administrator, you can centrally restrict child account users from performing certain actions in the child accounts even if they have an access policy granting them access.
+As an enterprise IAM administrator, you can centrally restrict child account users from performing certain actions in the child accounts even if they have an access policy that grants them access.

 You can assign only one action control template to an account or an account group.
 Create an action control template that applies to the most accounts and create a new one only for accounts that have special requirements.
 For example, you want to centrally disable deleting the auditing events for some or all child accounts within your enterprise.